Home Supplements How We Rate Blog

 What health goals has Aged Garlic Extract (AGE) been studied for?

-Aged Garlic Extract (AGE) has been researched for: Cardiovascular health, Immune support, Blood pressure, Antioxidant protection.
+Aged Garlic Extract (AGE) has been researched for: Cardiovascular Health, Immune Modulation, Antioxidant & Anti-inflammatory Effects, Cancer Prevention & Review, Systematic reviews, Clinical trials.
 Each area has its own body of evidence which you can explore in the study breakdowns above.

 Are the studies on Aged Garlic Extract (AGE) based on human trials?